Kubernetes Best Practices

 requests

 - Specifies how much of a resource (such as CPU and memory resources) a pod is allowed to request on a node before being scheduled.
-If the node doesn’t have the available resources, the pod will not be scheduled.
-This prevents pods from being scheduled on nodes that are already under heavy workload.
+If the node doesn’t have the available resources, the pod is not scheduled.
+This prevents pods from being scheduled on nodes that are already under heavy workload. -

 limits